MohammedYehia/react-context-ws/README.md

 1. Import the context instance.
 2. Import the useContext form react.
-3. instead of wrapping the component with consumer just destructure the values from the useContext and you are good to go
+3. Instead of wrapping the component with Consumer just destructure the values from the useContext and you are good to go

 <details>
 <summary>